 Over the past twenty years, fertility problems have increased dramatically.
 At least 25% of couples in the UK planning a baby will have trouble conceiving, and more and more couples are turning to IVF or assisted fertility treatments to help them start a family.

 There are many studies to be found pointing to the effectiveness of acupuncture for infertility.
 Among them, a 2004 study conducted by the Reproductive Medicine and Fertility Center in Colorado found that 51% of women who underwent both IVF and acupuncture treatment at the same time became pregnant, while only 36% of those who only underwent IVF did.
 The latter group also had higher rates of miscarriage and stillbirth (20%) compared to those women who had received acupuncture (8%).

 A 2005 study conducted by Shanghai University in China found that acupuncture also helped treat male infertility.
 Of the men who participated, those who had acupuncture had an increased percentage of sperm in their semen; their sperm structure and morphology was also healthier than their counterparts who did not undergo acupuncture infertility treatment.

 A report published in the journal Fertility and Sterility (2002) found the pregnancy rate in the group receiving acupuncture group was 42.5%, compared to the group which did not receive the therapy, where the rate was 26.3%.

-Registered member of the British Acupuncture Council - South West London Listing for Acupuncturist in Battersea and Clapham.
+Registered member of the Association of Acupuncture Clinicians (AAC).
+Past member of the British Acupuncture Council (BAcC) - South West London Listing for Acupuncturist in Battersea and Clapham.
 Acupuncture in Chelsea, Wandsworth, Earlsfield and Tooting.
 Pregnancy, Fertility and Infertility Specialist in South West London.